A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Template-Fitting Comparison

 The model templates used by \cite{cosmos2015} cannot be exactly reproduced in \texttt{BAGPIPES}.
-It is important for the validity of our comparison that the 4-band PDFs and the truth values are constructed under the same set of model assumptions.
-Therefore, we produce a new set of truth values using the 22 COSMOS bands (including the 4 aforementioned) listed in Tab. \ref{tab:cosmos_bands}.
+It is important for the validity of our comparison that the four-band PDFs and the truth values are constructed under the same set of model assumptions.
+Therefore, we produce a new set of truth values using the 22 COSMOS bands (including the four aforementioned) listed in Tab. \ref{tab:cosmos_bands}.
 In both the 4-band and 22-band runs, we employ the same physical information about the model as outlined in Tab. \ref{tab:priors}.
-These choices were made to closely mimic the set-up adopted by \cite{cosmos2015} to compute the redshifts and stellar masses in the COSMOS2015 catalogue so that we can make a fair comparison.
-There are, however, slight differences which we cannot negate, and as such, a direct comparison is not possible.
+These choices were made to closely mimic the set-up adopted by \cite{cosmos2015} to compute the redshifts and stellar masses in the COSMOS2015 catalogue, so that we can make a fair comparison.
+There are, however, slight differences that we cannot negate, and as such, a direct comparison is not possible.
 Nevertheless, they are mostly similar, and the aggregate metric results should be comparable.
-We compute total COSMOS flux and flux errors from those measured in a 3" diameter aperture, and correct for photometric and systematic offsets, and foreground galaxy extinction, before initiating the runs.
+We compute total COSMOS flux and flux errors from those measured in a 3 arcsec diameter aperture, and correct for photometric and systematic offsets, and foreground galaxy extinction, before initiating the runs.
 We define the true values of redshift and stellar mass from the 22-band run to be the mean predictions for each galaxy.
-Finally, we extract marginal and joint PDFs of redshift and stellar mass from the 4-band run and validate them using these new ‘truth’ values.
-We utilise a total of 14 nodes for both runs, with each node consisting of 12 Xeon X5660 cores and 16GB of random-access memory (RAM).
-The runs take approximately $900$ and $1,400$ hours to generate PDFs for $10,699$ galaxies respectively.
-Naturally, we only run \texttt{BAGPIPES} on test galaxies in the DF dataset.
+Finally, we extract marginal and joint PDFs of redshift and stellar mass from the four-band run and validate them using these new ‘truth’ values.
+We utilize a total of 14 nodes for both runs, with each node consisting of 12 Xeon X5660 cores and 16GB of random-access memory.
+The runs take approximately $900$ and $1,400$ h to generate PDFs for $10,699$ galaxies, respectively.
+Naturally, we only run \texttt{BAGPIPES} on test galaxies in the DF data set.